 Defense contractor moving HQ to Tampa and invest $20M in region

-Colorado-based defense contractor Orion Edge is moving its corporate headquarters to Tampa, bringing 20 high-wage jobs and $20 million in new investment to Hillsborough County.
+Colorado-based defense contractor Orion Edge is relocating its corporate headquarters to Tampa, bringing $20 million in new investment and 20 high-wage jobs to Hillsborough County.

-The decision deepens Tampa’s growing connection to national security and advanced technology industries.
-CEO John Mueller said the region’s proximity to U.S. Special Operations Command, along with a strong business climate, made the city the right fit for long-term growth.
+CEO John Mueller said Tampa’s proximity to U.S. Special Operations Command, along with the region’s business climate, made the city the right fit for long-term growth.

 What happened

-Orion Edge first visited Tampa in May during the Special Operations Forces Industry Conference and quickly identified opportunities to strengthen its relationships with defense partners.
+Orion Edge began evaluating Tampa after visiting the region in May during the Special Operations Forces Industry Conference.

-Soon after, the company began collaborating with the City of Tampa and the Tampa Bay Economic Development Council (EDC) to explore relocation options.
+Soon after, the company worked with the City of Tampa and the Tampa Bay Economic Development Council to explore relocation options.

-The EDC supported the move through introductions to investors, workforce programs and assistance with Quick Response Training grants.
+The Tampa Bay EDC supported the move through investor introductions, workforce programs and assistance with Quick Response Training grants.

 Joanne LaBlanc of Colliers represented Orion Edge in the real estate transaction.